top of page

 They surely deserved some love too.

 They were camera ready too, amazing trio.
-It is estimated about 600 of them around and most are descendants from the original Fallow deers introduced way back from England.
+It is estimated about 600 of them around and most are descendants from the original Fallow deers introduced way back then from England.

 From the obelisk, I walked through the meadows into the woods then towards the giant Cross before heading back to the main road.

-Walking barefoot would be the best but it was pretty sore when i did it last time.
+Walking barefoot would be the best but it was pretty sore when I did it last time.

-I said my gratitude to the earth, the trees, the grass , the animals because they helped me so much through my journey.
+I said my gratitude to all the earth, the trees, the grass , the animals because they helped me so much through my journey.

 I owed this place so much.